Zoomed Image

 Creating a New Book

-4. Set the Default Depreciation Type — this is the formula that will be used as the initial default when category-book records are auto-generated.
+5. Default Depreciation Type - the formula used as the initial default when category-book records are auto-generated.

-5. Set the Indexation flag if this book should apply annual indexation by default.
+6. Apply Indexation - tick if this book should apply annual indexation by default.

 When you create a new book, the system automatically creates category-book records for every existing category, using the book's default depreciation type.
 This means every category immediately has a depreciation setting for the new book.